 Soccer organization sues 2 charged in FIFA scandal

-NEW YORK (AP) The soccer federation covering North and Central America and the Caribbean has sued two defendants in the FIFA (FEE'-fuh) bribery scandal.
+NEW YORK (AP) North America's soccer federation has filed a lawsuit claiming it was victimized by two defendants charged in the FIFA bribery scandal.

-Blazer has pleaded guilty and has cooperated in the FIFA probe.
-One of his attorneys declined comment Friday.
+Blazer has pleaded guilty and cooperated in the criminal probe.
+One of his attorneys in that case declined comment on Friday.

-Warner is in Trinidad and Tobago fighting extradition.
-He's denied any wrongdoing.
+Warner is fighting extradition in Trinidad and Tobago, where he's denied any wrongdoing.